miriamrie/miriamrie/README.md

 Originally from Germany living now in NZ.
  -
   👀
-- Currently I am studying IT at Wintec || Major:Software Engineer with the interest in Web Development.
+- Currently I am pursuing a Bachelor degree in Applied IT studying at Wintec || Major: Software Engineer with the interest in Web Development.
 - ✨ My focus is an full stack developer (front- and back-end development) plus anything design (Game, UI/UX Design, Graphic Design ).
   -